 Some holiday forecasts from other organizations include different time periods, such as November through January rather than just November and December, while others include additional categories of spending, such as restaurants, that NRF excludes.
 Others are based on surveys of what consumers say they will spend rather than the formal economic model used by NRF.
 (NRF does both a forecast and a survey; see next question.)

-How do NRF’s holiday forecast differ from its holiday surveys?
+How does NRF’s holiday forecast differ from its holiday surveys?

 NRF’s holiday forecast is based on a sophisticated economic model using both government and academic data on indicators such as employment, wages, consumer confidence, disposable income, consumer credit and previous retail sales.
 Separately, Prosper Insights & Analytics conducts surveys for NRF based on what consumers say they plan to do for the holiday season, including how much they plan to spend.